aimeeu/Udacity-FullStackWebDeveloper/Project04-ItemCatalogWebApp/README.rst

     .. image:: docs/movie-addMsg.png
        :width: 75%

-After submitting the form, the user is taken back to the Home page, where a success message is displayed.
+After submitting the form, you return to the Home page, where a success message is displayed.

 Delete Movie
 ............